graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Source Stream

-A Source Stream represents the sequence of events, each of which will trigger a GraphQL execution corresponding to that event.
+A Source Stream is an _event stream_ representing a sequence of root values, each of which will trigger a GraphQL execution.
 Like field value resolution, the logic to create a Source Stream is application-specific.

 CreateSourceEventStream(subscription, schema, variableValues, initialValue):